 I’ve noticed a few changes since our last visit.
-Vegetarian and vegan food has always been accessible but now even more so with plenty variety!
-A few lovely places have also opened where you can find delicious smoothies, scrambled tofu, veggies of all sorts and even vegan chai masala.
+Vegetarian and vegan food has always been accessible but now even more so with plenty of variety!
+A few lovely places have also opened where you can find delicious smoothies, scrambled tofu, veggies of all sorts, and even vegan chai masala.

 There is also a significant lack of plastic shopping bags, which is amazing!
 All the

 shops in Goa give you a cotton bag which would make for such a nice small shopping

 bag back home.
 If they can do it here why is it so difficult to ban plastic bags in the UK?
 Instead of charging a measly 5p or 10p (which doesn’t put people off from buying the

 bag anyway) why aren’t they just removed and replaced with cotton or paper bags?